-Our comprehensive Family Support Service is tailored to help patients and their families navigate the emotional and practical challenges associated with a secondary (Metastatic) breast cancer diagnosis and the anticipatory grief that is experienced, in different ways, by the family.
+Our comprehensive Family Support Service is tailored to help patients and their families navigate the emotional and practical challenges associated with a secondary (Metastatic) breast cancer diagnosis and the anxiety that is experienced, in different ways, by the family.

 What is the Family Support Service?